XElderX/ProjectXX/README.md

 -   created seeder for tows for seeded countries;
 -   created seeder for names for seeded countries;
 -   created seeder for surnames for seeded countries;
+-   added my team button in dashboard to check club players;